 2. Application Requirements

-The mEDRA web service client tool requires a Java Runtime Environment 1.4 or 1.5 to be installed on the same host.
+The mEDRA web service client tool requires a Java Runtime Environment 1.5 or later to be installed on the same host.

 3. Installation Instructions

 The mEDRA web service client tool is released and distributed in the form of a zip archive.
 Hence, a file compression utility compatible with the zip format is required to start the installation.